mutungwa/soduko-solver/README.md

-# soduko-solver
+# sudoku-solver
-A java program that solves a soduko puzzle
+A java program that solves a sudoku puzzle